nuket/localization-spreadsheet-jsonify/README.md

 -  Follow the instructions of [jquery.localize](https://github.com/coderifous/jquery-localize), it should pull in the JSON translation files you've just generated.
 -  i.e. Something like $('[data-localize]').localize('translation');

+<a href="http://vilimpoc.org/research/LSJ">Here's an example</a> of jquery.localize in action.

 **Export it to ZIP**: (work in progress)

 Unavailable until Google fixes their ContentService so it doesn't mangle 8-bit "application/zip" or "application/octet-stream" output. :(